Jacey-Chang/usflight2020/_posts/2020-12-19-Weekly-Flight-Animation.md

 You can see that although COVID impacts heavily on the aviation industry, US airports are still closely connected.

 The linear interpolation colormap gives more accurate demonstration of the quantity change of flights, and log interpolation colormap shows the routes more clearly.
-The graphics are made with Python datashader package

 ### Linear Colormap